Causal Geodesics in Cylindrically Symmetric Vacuum Spacetimes Using Hamilton-Jacobi Formalism: Motion in Cylindrically Symmetric Spacetimes

 instead of $\Delta$.

 In that case, $\Delta$ should be written in terms of $\Gamma$ and the other constants of motion.

-The solution given in equation-array (8) includes non-elementary integrals which can only be integrated numerically for the general cases.
+The solution by quadrature given in equation-array (8) includes non-elementary integrals, which can be integrated numerically for the general cases if needed.
 Nevertheless, for the case of $A=0$ along with $B=0$, the angular and the axial equations reduce to $\phi=\phi_0$ and $z=z_0$ respectively, implying a purely radial motion.
 The only non-trivial integral is that of $t$, which can be performed using Euler-Gauss hypergeometric function ${}_2F_1$ {\cite{aomoto2011-01}}, giving $t$ as a function of $\rho$ in a closed form.\footnote{Using the identity $\int \frac{1}{\sqrt{1-x^n}} dx = x \cdot {}_2F_1(\frac{1}{2},\frac{1}{n};1+\frac{1}{n};x^n)$.}

 \begin{widetext}

 \end{widetext}

 In addition, it can easily be checked that, in the limit $\sigma \to 0$ and $P = 1$, the equation-array (8) boils down to the geodesic equations of a massive particle moving in a flat spacetime written in cylindrical polar coordinates.
 Moreover, in the case of $\sigma \to 0$ but $P \neq 1$, the geodetic motion reduces to the motion on a `hypercone', i.e., the three-dimensional analog of a conical surface.